 At the Vera Institute of Justice, our vision is of a society that respects the dignity of every person and safeguards justice for all.
 At a propitious moment for justice reform, we are standing up and driving change on a variety of fronts—ending cash bail, ending mass incarceration, vastly improving life behind bars, ensuring that immigrants get due process, and centering all this work in racial equity.
 Convincing people to change the way they think and act in order to serve justice is in our DNA.
 We leverage our access and influence with government partners and work collaboratively with community stakeholders to transform the systems we rely on for safety and justice.
+If you want to learn more about life at vera click here.
 Are you interested in helping a super-dedicated and productive team use best-in-class communications strategies and tactics to drive change in the justice system?

 If so, read on.